Icon for

 Easy Installation

 pyribs supports Python 3.8 and above.
-The visualize distribution additionally installs visualization dependencies such as Matplotlib.
+The visualize distribution additionally installs visualization dependencies such as Matplotlib, while all installs all extra dependencies. ribs[visualize] should be sufficient for most users.

 Distribution